RTS (Ecuadorian TV channel)

 RedTeleSistema (RTS), is a private television station in Ecuador.
 The channel is owned by Albavisión.
-The channel was the first to operate in Ecuador since its inception.
+The channel is the oldest television station to operate in Ecuador since its inception; HCJB-TV signed on in Quito in 1959 but shut down in 1972.

 History

 What is now RTS was the first television station in Guayaquil.
 In 1959, José Rosenbaum bought some equipment from his native Germany.
+The first such experiment in Guayaquil was conducted on September 29, 1959, while the first program seen was a television version of Cocktail Deportivo, a radio program, sponsored by Leche Dos Nenes.
 After a few experiments the station signed on for the first time on December 12, 1960, running from 5pm to 10pm every evening.
+Rosenbaum cleared channel 4 in Guayaquil; in Quito, he planned to clear channel 11, 12 or 13.